mindspore-ai/docs/docs/mindformers/docs/source_en/function/dataset.md

             yield sample

     # Tokenize the text data
-    word_tokenizer = LlamaTokenizer(vocab_file=r"my_tokenizer.model")
+    word_tokenizer = LlamaTokenizer(vocab_file=r"tokenizer.model")

-    # Iterate through each Q&A pair in the processed json file, convert it to MindRecord format and write it to the MindRecord file
+    # Iterate through each piece of data in the processed json file, convert it to MindRecord format and write it to the MindRecord file
     # tokenize_json is a custom method to tokenize the dialog data in json.
     for x in tokenize_json(word_tokenizer, raw_data):
         writer.write_raw_data([x])